shaddy1234/Air-bnb-clone/README.md

+# Airbnb Clone
+## Overview
-This is an Airbnb clone
+This project is a clone of the popular Airbnb platform.
-am working on fixing some bugs